Required Educational Assessment and Community Treatment (REACT)

 It is recommended that you keep a listing of programs within your region and give those numbers out when people call looking for various programs.
 It would be impossible to keep a calendar of who’s doing what and when.
 Give the client the phone number of local agencies and let them take the responsibility of finding out when programs are available.

 Clients completing a program prior to the R.E.A.C.T. screening can use the successful completion of a treatment program, if the completed program was through a certified or accredited program.
 The client will still be required to complete the screening process (pay the screening and the supplemental fees).
 The R.E.A.C.T. agency will then require documentation (usually a discharge summary) from that program.
-The Department also recognizes programs from the Veteran’s Hospitals and the Department of Corrections Substance Abuse Programs.
+The Department also recognizes programs from the Veteran’s Hospitals and the Department of Corrections Substance Use Treatment Programs.

 R.E.A.C.T. is ordered as a condition of probation by the court.
 This offender, would not, as a result of this violation be required to participate in R.E.A.C.T.
 However, the court may choose to amend the conditions of probation to include R.E.A.C.T. as a condition of the offenders' probation.